jek-bao-choo/installector/README.md

 # for Dev
 uv run src/instalar/__main__.py

-# Only if it has been published to PyPI
+# Only if it has been published to PyPI Test
 uv tool run -i https://test.pypi.org/simple/ --from instalar instalar-cli
 ```